F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 Most changes require republishing/rehosting configuration files.
 For example:

-In order to change the Cloudwatch logging group:
+To change the Cloudwatch logging group:

   1. edit/modify the Telemetry Streaming (TS) declaration in a corresponding runtime-init config file [runtime-init-conf-payg.yaml](../bigip-configurations/runtime-init-conf-payg.yaml) with the new `logGroup` and `logStream` values.

-ex.
+Example:
 ```yaml
         My_Cloudwatch:
           class: Telemetry_Consumer